zzonyo/trust-docs-test/source/index.html.md

 Available Accounts: Main and Sub-Accounts

-You should make a loan first before making a repayment.
-While repaying the loan, you should repay the loan interest first if there is no appointed transactId.
+While repaying the loan, loan interest will be paid first if there is no appointed transactId.
+Otherwise, currency will not be authenticated.

 ### HTTP Request